Virginia–Virginia Tech rivalry: Virginia Tech joins ACC

 In 2003, the Atlantic Coast Conference initially planned to add Boston College, Miami, and Syracuse to the conference lineup.
 Talks with Syracuse stalled as Jim Boeheim vocalized his opposition to the move, and Duke, UNC, and Virginia consistently voted against adding the Orange.
 When it became obvious that Syracuse lacked the necessary seven votes, Virginia Tech emerged as a compromise candidate put forward to win over the decisive seventh vote from the University of Virginia that ACC officials needed to gain approval for their expansion plans.

-Virginia Governor Mark Warner earlier had suggested the NCAA intervene and mediate the expansion process, and when that failed added pressure to UVA President John Casteen to refrain from casting an affirmative vote for the conference's plan to expand without Virginia Tech.
+Virginia Governor Mark Warner earlier had suggested the NCAA intervene and mediate the expansion process, and when that failed added pressure to UVA President John T. Casteen III to refrain from casting an affirmative vote for the conference's plan to expand without Virginia Tech.
 Warner feared that such a move would hurt Virginia Tech by leaving it in a diminished Big East.
-UVA President John T. Casteen III then offered a plan to have the ACC expand but consider Virginia Tech in lieu of Syracuse on June 18, 2003.
+Casteen then offered a plan to have the ACC expand but consider Virginia Tech in lieu of Syracuse on June 18, 2003.
 Duke and UNC voted against the Hokies, but with Casteen's support Virginia Tech was invited to the conference with 7 out of 9 votes.
 Miami and Virginia Tech joined the ACC in 2004, with Boston College joining in 2005.

 The primary significance of this development to the rivalry was that the athletic teams from the two schools would now be mandated to play every year.
 For instance, the men's college soccer teams did not face each other in any of the four seasons between 2000 and 2003.
 They have since met every year after Virginia Tech became a conference member in 2004.
 Additionally, in some sports where there was already an agreement to play each other on an annual basis, the teams might now play more than once.
 For instance, the men's college basketball teams had played each other annually since the 1934–35 season but not faced each other twice in the same season since 1983–84.
 Starting with the 2004–05 season, the teams have played at least twice each year, and in 2005–06 the teams met for a third time in the ACC tournament.